 “I think we were really excited about what we were able to accomplish this season in terms of a lot of more two-way mic’d up content, particularly on our national broadcasts,” she said.
 “On First with Pete Alonso, presented by Gatorade, was a great content series…So we definitely anticipate [continuing to] evolve with all that mic’d up content, but also just original content.
 We’ve really increased our resources and energy toward MLB Originals is what we call a number of content series in that portfolio, such as Stack’d and Fitted, Top 9, as well as Quick Question…The core of it is continuing to showcase our star players and bring out their personalities on and off the field.”

-Watch the full panel below and check out Greenfly’s tweets from throughout the event here.
+Watch the full panel above and check out Greenfly’s tweets from throughout the event here.